Colourful Malaysian spices

 Sambal: The Soul of the Dish

-More than a sauce, it's a religion.
-Based on crushed chilies, shallots, and salt, every family has its own secret recipe.
-It accompanies almost every meal to enhance the flavors.
+More than a sauce, it is practically a religion.
+Made from pounded chillies, shallots and salt, every family has its own secret recipe.
+It accompanies almost every meal to lift the flavours.

 Pandan